 - Entering a bank with the intent to commit check fraud once inside.

 Penalties for first-degree burglary

-California first-degree (residential) burglary is a felony.
+First-degree (residential) burglary is always a felony.
 The potential consequences include a state prison sentence of two (2), four (4) or six (6) years.4

 Penalties for second-degree burglary

 Second-degree (commercial) burglary is what is known as a wobbler in California law.
 This means that it may be charged as either:

 - A felony, with a potential county jail sentence of sixteen (16) months, two (2) years or three (3) years; or

 - A misdemeanor, with a potential county jail sentence of up to one (1) year.5